A development organization building Human and Social capital to build a Resurgent India

 Your work in SVYM exemplifies the best of the US-India partnership and your people-to people ties.
 Thank You again for the opportunity to visit your organization, and for all that you do to empower communities

-Mr. Richard R Verma, Ambassador of US to India (In his letter to Dr. R Balasubramaniam post his visit to SVYM)
+Mr. Richard R Verma, Former Ambassador of the USA to India (In his letter to Dr. R Balasubramaniam post his visit to SVYM)

 5 years ago one of my friends introduced us to SVYM and we were overwhelmed with the work they have done.
 It shows us all the hard work and efforts put in by Dr. R Balasubramaniam and his team members over the years.
 It demonstrates the sacrifices they have made in order to provide better facilities for the deprived community.
 Their work has inspired us to support them.